tmenochet/KeeThief/README.md

 This is a different approach than denandz' excellent [KeeFarce project](https://github.com/denandz/KeeFarce), which injects code to load a bootstrap DLL into the KeePass process, which then loads an C# assembly along with CLR MD, and executes the 'Export' method on a KeePass.DataExchange.Formats.KeePassCsv1x object in order to export all existing passwords to disk.
 KeeTheft walks the heap for composite key information and injects shellcode to decrypt each encryption material component as appropriate.

-Included in the project is a .NET 2.0 backport of the CLR MD project (necessary for PowerShell v2 compatibility).
-The [CLR MD](https://github.com/Microsoft/clrmd) project is licensed by Microsoft under the MIT license.

 On building the project, a merged .\KeeTheft\bin\ReleaseKeeTheft.exe binary containing KeeTheft and the CLR MD will be produced.

 ## PowerShell